juanfran/posts/js/ts-refactor/ts-refactor-en.md

 # Refactoring Typescript code with ts-morph

-Many times we find out in our projects that we want to refactor our code and we see that the amount of changes that would have to be made will make the task became very tedious and repetitive than we could event discard it because the amount of time we need to expend on it.
+Often we find in our projects that we want to refactor our code and we see that the amount of changes required by the task are tedious and repetitive, so much so that discontinuing this process would be advantageous.
 Many of these refactors can be programmed and this is what we are going to see in this article with 4 examples.

-To make things easier we are going to use [ts-morph](https://github.com/dsherret/ts-morph/) that it will provide us an API to navigate and modify Typescript code.
+To make things easier we are going to use [ts-morph](https://github.com/dsherret/ts-morph/) which will provide us an API to navigate and modify our Typescript code.

-To get started we are going to make a folder with a `package.json` file, then we install `ts-morph`.
+To get started we are going to make a folder with a `package.json` file and then we install `ts-morph`.

 ```bash
 npm install --save-dev ts-morph
 ```

-Also we need to install [ts-node](https://www.npmjs.com/package/ts-node) which allow us to run Typescript with node.
+Also we need to install [ts-node](https://www.npmjs.com/package/ts-node) which will allow us to run Typescript with node.

 ```bash
 npm i --save ts-node
 ```
-We are ready to start configuring our refactor script.
+We are now ready to start configuring our refactor script.

-We can add the path to our `tsconfig.json` with `tsConfigFilePath` but `ts-morph` will use the files in our `tsconfig.json` to avoid it we can use `skipAddingFilesFromTsConfig`.
+We can add the path to our `tsconfig.json` with `tsConfigFilePath` but `ts-morph` will use the files in our `tsconfig.json`.
+A way around this is to use `skipAddingFilesFromTsConfig`.

 ```ts
 import { Project } from 'ts-morph';